ShinRunner1st/ba_ost_guess/README.md

 [Blue Archive Heardle](https://bluearchiveheardle.vercel.app/) is clone of spotify heardle <br />

-It will choice a random ost from blue archive in bag system which it won't play the same ost repeatly and it will random section of song to play <br />
+It will choice a random ost from blue archive in bag system which it won't play the same ost repeatly and random section of song to play <br />
 You can play this heardle and reset score at anytime

-# Search tip
+# Search tips

 * Search by Name
 * Search by No. of OST